- abstinent (adj.)

 - accelerator (n.)

 - 1610s, "a hastener," from Latin accelerator, agent noun from accelerare "to hasten; make haste" (see accelerate).
-Motor vehicle sense of "engine speed modulation apparatus" is from 1900; particle physics sense is from 1931.
+Motor vehicle sense of "pedal which operates the throttle and thus modulates engine speed" is from 1900; particle physics sense is from 1931.

 - accent (n.)